 And it wasn’t because I’d struck it rich; quite the opposite.
-I had an average income and moderate savings… less than most of my co-workers who stayed behind to continue working.
+I had an average income and moderate savings… less than most of my coworkers who stayed behind to continue working.

-If you think the retirement that you’ve always dreamed of is slipping away, I can guarantee you that there’s a solution.
+If you think the retirement that you’ve always dreamed of is slipping away, I can guarantee you there’s a solution.

-I first got the idea to retire abroad when I was browsing in a bookstore in Scottsdale, Arizona.
+I first got the idea to retire abroad while browsing in a bookstore in Scottsdale, Arizona.
 I found a book written by a guy who had retired early and was living comfortably abroad—splitting his time between Costa Rica and Mexico—on a very modest income.
-He was an honest writer… and a regular guy like me.
+He was an honest writer… and a regular middle-class guy like me.

 His book changed my thinking entirely.

-Instead of working until I’d earned a pension large enough to live well in the United States, I realized that I could retire earlier… and still have plenty of money to live well abroad.
+Instead of working until I’d earned a pension large enough to live well in the States, I realized that I could retire years earlier… and still have plenty of money to live well abroad.

-Instead of working until 62 as planned, I found I’d have enough to live overseas comfortably prior to age 50.
+Instead of working until 62 as planned, I found that I’d have enough to live overseas comfortably prior to age 50.

 But it was critical that I choose the right country.

-Very few countries offered a cost of living low enough to meet my needs.
+Few countries offered a cost of living low enough to meet my needs.
 And of those that did, most were places I didn’t want to live… places that were cheap enough, but didn’t offer the comfortable, convenient, and exciting lifestyle that I was hoping for.

 So who can live in Ecuador on a Social Security check?
 Almost everyone.
 The average Social Security recipient can do it with room to spare.

 And what’s amazing is that you’ll do more than just live.
 You’ll live well… a wealthy and enriching lifestyle that just wouldn’t be possible back home.

-But best of all, you’ll have the experience and adventure of a lifetime.
+Best of all, you’ll have the experience and adventure of a lifetime.

-I covered the country from top to bottom in a rental car—with very limited Spanish–exploring unknown regions via poorly marked roads.
+I covered the country from top to bottom in a rental car—with limited Spanish at the time—exploring unknown regions via poorly marked roads.

 Working with the Ecuadorian officials, I had to figure out how to get a residency visa from scratch.

-I wanted to learn Spanish but had no idea which language schools were any good, among hundreds that were marketing their programs.
+I wanted to learn Spanish but had no idea which language schools were any good… among hundreds that were marketing their programs.

 After selecting a home, I didn’t know an English-speaking attorney.
-I had to go to the U.S. embassy to try to find one.
+I had to go to the U.S. Embassy to try to find one.

-In other words, I didn’t just drop into a paradise, like Dorothy in the “Wizard of Oz.”
+In other words, I didn’t just drop into a paradise, like Dorothy in “The Wizard of Oz.”